david-prv/overmind/README.md

 </p>
 <p align="center">
  A small framework to run open-source tools that inspect and scan any kind of webpages for vulnerabilities.<br>
- This software meant to find, analyze and fix security issues.
 </p>

 ![image](https://github.com/david-prv/scanner-bundle/assets/66866223/2e6f6e4e-dc5f-4dd4-8164-20b50d92cfea)